-If you cannot open/map network shared folders on your NAS, Samba Linux server, computers with old Windows versions (Windows 7/XP/Server 2003) from Windows 10, most likely the problem is that legacy and insecure versions of the SMB protocol are disabled in the latest Windows 10 builds (SMB protocol is used in Windows to access shared network folders and files).
+If you cannot open or map network shared folders on your NAS, Samba Linux server, computers with legacy Windows versions (Windows 7/XP/Server 2003) from Windows 10 or 11, most likely the problem is that legacy and insecure versions of the SMB protocol are disabled in the current Windows builds (SMB protocol is used in Windows to access shared network folders and files).

-The specific actions that you need to take depend on the error that appears in Windows 10 when you trying to access the shared folder, and on the settings of the remote SMB server that hosts the network shares.
+The specific steps to take depend on the error that appears in Windows when accessing a shared folder, and on the settings of the remote SMB server that hosts the network shares.

 Can’t Access Shared Folder Because Security Policies Block Unauthenticated Guest Access

-Starting with the Windows 10 build 1709 Fall Creators Update (Enterprise and Education editions), users began to complain that when they tried opening a network shared folder on a nearby computer, an error appeared:
+Starting with Windows 10 build 1709 Fall Creators Update (Enterprise and Education editions), users began to complain that when they tried to open a network shared folder on a neighboring computer, an error appeared:

-Moreover, on other computers with Windows 8.1, Windows 7, or on Windows 10 with a build of up to 1709, the same shared network folders open normally.
-The point is that in modern versions of Windows 10 (starting from 1709 build), the guest access to the shared folders using the SMBv2 protocol is disabled by default.
+Moreover, on other computers with Windows 8.1, Windows 7, or Windows 10 with a build of up to 1709, the same shared network folders open normally.
+The point is that in modern versions of Windows 10 (build 1709+), the guest access to the shared folders using the SMBv2 protocol is disabled by default.
 Guest (anonymous) means access to a shared network folder without authentication.
 When accessing a network folder under a guest account over the SMBv1/v2 protocol, such methods of traffic protection as SMB signing and encryption are not used, which makes your session vulnerable to the MiTM (man-in-the-middle) attacks.

-If you try to access a network shared folder using the SMB v2 protocol under the guest account, the following error appears in the SMB client log (Microsoft-Windows-SMBClient):
+If you try to open a shared network folder using the SMB v2 protocol under the guest account, the following error will appear in the Event Viewer of your computer (SMB client):

-In most cases you can face this problem when accessing old NAS devices (usually guest access is enabled on them for ease of setup) or when opening network folders on Windows 7/2008 R2/Windows XP/2003 with the anonymous (guest) access configured (see the table of supported SMB protocol versions in different Windows editions).
+In most cases, you can face this problem when accessing old NAS devices (usually guest access is enabled on them for ease of setup) or when opening shared folders on legacy Windows 7/2008 R2/Windows XP/2003 devices with anonymous (guest) access enabled (see the table of supported SMB protocol versions in different Windows editions).

-In this case, Microsoft recommends changing the settings on a remote computer or NAS device that hosts the network folders.
+Microsoft recommends changing the settings on a remote computer or NAS device that hosts the shared network folders.
 It is advisable to switch the network share to the SMBv3 mode.
 Or configure access with authentication if only the SMBv2 protocol is supported by the device.
 This is the most correct and safest way to fix the problem.

-- NAS devices – disable guest access in the settings of your NAS device (depending on model);
+- NAS devices – disable guest access in the settings of your NAS device (depending on vendor and model);

-- Samba server on Linux — if you are sharing network folder using Samba on Linux, add the following string to the smb.conf configuration file under the section [global]:
+- Samba server on Linux — if you are sharing a network folder with Samba on Linux, add the following string to the smb.conf configuration file under the section [global]:

 map to guest = never

-And restrict anonymous access in the section with a description of the shared folder:
+And restrict anonymous access in the shared folder configuration section:

 guest ok = no

-There is another way – you can change the settings on your Windows 10 computer to allow access to shared network folders under the guest account.
-This method should be used only as a temporary workaround (!!!), because access to folders without authentication significantly reduces the level of security of your computer and data.
+There is another way – you can change the settings on your Windows device to allow access to shared network folders under the guest account.
+This method should be used only as a temporary workaround (!!!), because access to folders without authentication significantly reduces your computer security.

-To enable access under the guest account from your computer, you need to use the Group Policy Editor (gpedit.msc).
+gpedit.msc).
 Go to the section: Computer Configuration -> Administrative templates -> Network -> Lanman Workstation.
 Find and enable the policy Enable insecure guest logons.
-These policy settings determine whether the SMB client will allow unsafe guest logon to the SMB server.
+This policy option determines whether the SMB client will allow an unsafe guest logon to the SMB server.

-In Windows 10 Home, which does not have a local GPO editor, you can make a similar change through the registry editor with the command:
+In Windows 10 Home, which does not have a local GPO editor, you can make a similar change through the Registry Editor manually:

 reg add HKLM\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters /v AllowInsecureGuestAuth /t reg_dword /d 00000001 /f

-Another possible problem when accessing a network folder from Windows 10 is server-side support of the SMBv1 protocol only.
-Since the SMBv1 client is disabled by default in Windows 10 1709 and newer, when you try to open the shared folder, you may get an error:
+Another possible problem when accessing a network folder from Windows 10 is that only the SMBv1 protocol version is supported on the server-side.
+Since the SMBv1 client is disabled by default in Windows 10 1709+ when you try to open the shared folder or map a network drive, you may get an error:

-The error message clearly shows that the network shared folder supports access over the SMBv1 protocol only.
+The error message clearly shows that the network shared folder only supports the SMBv1 client access protocol.
 In this case, you should try to reconfigure the remote SMB device to use at least SMBv2 (the correct and safe way).

-If you use Samba server on Linux to share network folders, you can specify the minimum supported version of SMB protocol in the smb.conf file like this:
+If you use Samba server on Linux to share files, you can specify the minimum supported version of SMB protocol in the smb.conf file like this:

 [global] server min protocol = SMB2_10 client max protocol = SMB3 client min protocol = SMB2_10 encrypt passwords = true restrict anonymous = 2

-On Windows 7/Windows Server 2008 R2, you can disable the SMB 1 protocol and enable SMBv2 with the following PowerShell commands:
+On Windows 7/Windows Server 2008 R2, you can disable the SMB 1 protocol and enable SMBv2 through the registry with the following PowerShell commands:

 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" SMB1 -Type DWORD -Value 0 –Force